What if everything you thought you knew about keto protein consumption was wrong?

 One of the most important facts to remember is that GNG doesn’t happen because it can; GNG only happens when it needs to.

-But just because your body has too many amino acids doesn’t mean they’ll actually get converted to glucose.
+But just because your body has too many amino acids doesn’t mean they’ll get converted to glucose.

 If your body doesn’t need this glucose, your body won’t search for it or create it from something else.

-Speaking of which, gluconeogenesis can also happen with fat — not just protein.
+Gluconeogenesis can also happen with fat — not just protein.

 Studies show over 90% of all GNG happens with[*]: